Zones

 Read the blog article: How the zones influence the effort

-Whether effort is calculated from the heart rate zone, power zone or pace zone, you can set the settings using the zone priority.
+Whether effort is calculated from the heart rate zone, power zone or pace zone,

 See: Which zone priority chain is right for me?